niemopen/niem-naming-design-rules/ndr6src.md

 This document uses both Clark notation and QName notation to represent qualified names.

-QName notation is defined by [XML Namespaces] Section 4, Qualified Names.
+QName notation is defined by [XML Namespaces](#ref) Section 4, Qualified Names.
 A QName for the XML Schema string datatype is xs:string.
 Namespace prefixes used within this specification are listed in Section 2.3, Use of namespaces and namespace prefixes, below.

 This document sometimes uses Clark notation to represent qualified names in normative text.
-Clark notation is described by [ClarkNS], and provides the information in a QName without the need to first define a namespace prefix, and then to reference that namespace prefix.
-A Clark notation representation for the qualified name for the XML Schema string datatype is {http://www.w3.org/2001/XMLSchema}string.
+Clark notation is described by [ClarkNS](#ref), and provides the information in a QName without the need to first define a namespace prefix, and then to reference that namespace prefix.
+A Clark notation representation for the qualified name for the XML Schema string datatype is `{http://www.w3.org/2001/XMLSchema}string`.

 Each Clark notation value usually consists of a namespace URI surrounded by curly braces, concatenated with a local name.
 The exception to this is when Clark notation is used to represent the qualified name for an attribute with no namespace, which is ambiguous when represented using QName notation.
-For example, the element targetNamespace, which has no [namespace name] property, is represented in Clark notation as {}targetNamespace.
+For example, the element targetNamespace, which has no [namespace name] property, is represented in Clark notation as `{}targetNamespace`.

 ## 2.3 Use of namespaces and namespace prefixes